-The draft Plan outlines measures to tackle key water pressures in the District.
-Some issues of concern in the ERBD for which measures are proposed in the draft Plan include: spread of invasive alien species; pressure on fisheries; presence of heavily modified and artificial water bodies; point and diffuse pollution from wastewater treatment plants, licensed discharges, mines, landfills, quarries and contaminated lands; agriculture; unsewered properties; forestry; physical modifications; and abstraction.
-In particular the Avoca River is located within the ERBD and has been identified by the EPA (2008) as the most severely affected river in Ireland.
-The overall objectives of the Plan are based on the objectives of the WFD and can be summarised as follows:
+The Plan outlines measures to tackle key water pressures in the District.
+Some issues of concern in the District for which measures are proposed in the draft Plan include: spread of invasive alien species; pressure on fisheries; presence of heavily modified and artificial water bodies; point and diffuse pollution from wastewater treatment plants, licensed discharges, mines, landfills, quarries and contaminated lands; agriculture; unsewered properties; forestry; physical modifications; and abstraction.
+The overall objectives of the Plan are based on the WFD objectives and are summarised as follows:

-- Enable waters supporting protected areas to achieve their stricter status standards; - Prevent deterioration, and in particular maintain high or good status (surface water); - Improve waters where appropriate to achieve at least good status (surface water); - Progressively reduce chemical pollution (surface water); - Limit Pollution Inputs and prevent deterioration (groundwater);
+- Enable waters supporting protected areas to achieve their stricter status standards; - Prevent deterioration, and in particular maintain high or good status (surface water); - Improve waters where appropriate to achieve at least good standards (surface water); - Progressively reduce chemical pollution (surface water); - Limit Pollution Inputs and prevent deterioration (groundwater);